-- 5.1 Hardness tester, including a Knoop indenter (5.1.1) and a microscope (5.1.2).
+- 5.1 Hardness tester, including a Knoop indenter (5.1.1), a microscope (5.1.2) and electronic equipment to measure the identation depth.
 This apparatus shall be capable of: - Bringing the indenter into contact with the test surface at a specified speed, in accordance with the manufacturer's instructions, with negligible impact under a nearly zero load.
-Any impact by the indenter on the test surface will result in errors in readings and the calculated hardness will be too low. - Progressively applying a selected load to the indenter and maintaining the load for (18 ± 0,5) s. - Removing the load and withdrawing the indenter from the test surface. - Measuring the length of the indentation by a microscope.
+Any impact by the indenter on the test surface will result in errors in readings and the calculated hardness will be too low. - Progressively applying a selected load to the indenter and maintaining the load for $(18 \pm 0.5)$ s. - At the end of the 18 s indentation period, measuring the depth of the indentation before unloading the indentor.